HPV FAQ

 How does this vaccine work?

 The vaccine stimulates to body to create antibodies.
-And once the body detects the presence of HPV these antibodies will work on the virus and prevent them from infecting the other cells.
+And once the body detects the presence of HPV these antibodies will work on the virus.
+This prevents them from infecting the other cells.

 Does the HPV vaccine replace the need for cervical cancer screenings, or can we avoid pap smear tests if the vaccine has been taken?